StevenBlack/vocab/million-dollar-words.md

 ### semiotics
 The study of signs and symbols.
-Like linguistics, an oft- misunderstood yet fascinating field of study.
+Like linguistics, an oftmisunderstood yet fascinating field of study.

 ### senescent